Top A-level grades soar at private schools in widening divide with state students

 Sir Peter added: “It’s of real concern that the gap between those from less affluent areas and those from well-off areas has grown.
 Given that disrupted learning has affected lower income youngsters more, we urge universities to give additional consideration to disadvantaged students.”

-The Sutton Trust said disparities in remote learning and changes in assessment during the Covid crisis have disproportionately affected those from poorer backgrounds.
+The Sutton Trust said disparities in remote learning and changes in assessment during the Covid crisis have hit those from the poorest backgrounds the hardest.

-Many pupils spent large amounts of this year unable to study effectively due to lack of appropriate devices, access to the internet or acceptable space to study, the think tank said.
+Many pupils spent large amounts of this year unable to study effectively due to lack of appropriate devices, access to the internet or acceptable space to study – factors not included when assessing this year’s results.

 Private schools have seen an absolute increase in A grades of 9.3 per cent – compared to 6.2 per cent among secondary comprehensives, the Ofqual data shows.
 And the increase in A grades at private schools was more than double the increase seen among students at sixth form colleges.